silverbulletmd/silverbullet/docs/Install/Configuration.md

 * `SB_READ_ONLY`: If you want to run the SilverBullet client and server in read-only mode (you get the full SilverBullet client, but all edit functionality and commands are disabled), you can do this by setting this environment variable to a non-empty value.
 Upon the server start a full space index will happen, after which all write operations will be disabled.

 # Spaces and accounts
-Hosting more than one space is is configured through `spaces.json`, `users.json`, and the admin UI rather than environment variables — see [[Space Manager]].
+Hosting more than one space is is configured through `spaces.json`, `users.json`, and the admin UI rather than environment variables — see [[Dashboard]].

 To force the classic single-space server on an empty folder, pass `--single` (or set any of the single-space `SB_*` variables above).